-Physicians (as defined in 1861(r)(1) of the Social Security Act (the Act) may furnish acupuncture in accordance with applicable state requirements.
+Physicians (as defined in 1861(r)(1) of the Social Security Act (the Act)) may furnish acupuncture in accordance with applicable state requirements.

-You pay a \$0 copay for Medicare-covered acupuncture, or the applicable professional cost-sharing if you receive services from a primary care physician or specialist.
+Physician assistants (PAs), nurse practitioners (NPs)/ clinical nurse specialists (CNSs) (as identified in 1861(aa) You pay a \$0 copay for Medicare-covered acupuncture, or the applicable professional cost-sharing if you receive services from a primary care physician or specialist.